JoakimLindbom/ha_energy/documentation/events.md

 # Event driven solution
 # Intro
 The solution is based around events, where you can use these events to trigger automations.
-All events contain relevant data, e.g. the price or mean price for the time slot starting.
+All events contain relevant data, e.g. the mean price for the time slot starting. the attribute mean_price is used for all events, regardless if it's a one hour slot or a multiple hour slot starting or ending.

 ```
 event_type: start_expensive_energy_3h
 data:
-  price: 249.8
+  mean_price: 249.8
 origin: LOCAL
 time_fired: "2023-01-27T18:00:00.031815+00:00"
 context: